Mark McGwire: Later playing career (1999–2001)

 McGwire kept his high level of offensive production from 1998 going in 1999 while setting or extending several significant records.
-For the fourth consecutive season, he led MLB in home runs with 65.
+With 65 home runs, he led MLB for the fourth consecutive season.
 It was also his fourth consecutive season with at least 50 home runs, extending his own major league record.
 Sosa, who hit 63 home runs in 1999, again trailed McGwire.
 Thus, they became the first, and still only, players in major league history to hit 60 or more home runs in consecutive seasons.
 McGwire also set a record from 1998 to 1999 for home runs in a two-season period with 135.
 He also owned the highest four-season home-run total, with 245 from 1996 to 1999.
-In 1999, he drove in an NL-leading 147 runs while only having 145 hits, the highest RBI-per-hit tally for a season in baseball history.
+In 1999, he drove in an NL-leading 147 runs while only having 145 hits, becoming the first player with more RBIs than hits in a season.

 Following the 1999 season, McGwire and the Cardinals exercised a mutual option in his contract for the 2001 season which would pay him $11 million for the 2001 season.
 Shortly before the 2001 season, McGwire and the Cardinals agreed to another extension through the 2004 season for $30 million which, according to Phil Rogers in the Chicago Tribune, was far less than he could have made in free agency.

-However, in 2000 and 2001, McGwire's statistics declined relative to previous years as he struggled to avoid injury, hitting 32 home runs in 89 games in 2000 and 29 in 97 games in 2001.
-He retired after the 2001 season.
+However, in 2000 and 2001, McGwire's statistics declined relative to previous years as he struggled to avoid injury, specifically with his knee, which lessened his bat speed.
+McGwire missed two months of the 2000 season with patella tendinitis while noting his appreciation for coaching.
+In September, he was used primarily as a pinch-hitter.
+He played just 89 games and had 32 home runs.
+In the 2000 postseason, he was used a pinch hitter for six games, where he hit one home run (his fifth and final postseason home run) and walked twice as the Cardinals lost in the NLCS.
+He had surgery on his right knee to deal with tendinitis immediately the 2000 season ended.
+McGwire returned to play spring training and Opening Day in April (less than six months since the surgery), but his knee still bothered him, and after he went 2-for-21 (.095), he was moved to the disabled list on April 18.
+He ended missing a month.
+He ultimately played just 97 games that year and had 29 of his 56 hits go for home runs while batting .187.
+His last home run came on September 28 against Pittsburgh.
+In the NLDS, McGwire had just one hit in 11 at-bats and was pulled for a pinch-hitter in the 9th inning in decisive Game 5.